Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mammoth-messages/_index.md

 (It originated as a possible party game to play on the computer, where everyone connected using their phone.
 I might still make that, with the same name and graphics, at some later date.
 Because I recently figured out how I can create and provide such play-with-your-phone games for free!)

 The key word here is simplicity.
 Anybody can play this game within 30 seconds.
 It's a great quick party game that combines language and visual creativity, which makes it a good fit for just about any group.
 At the same time, there isn't any more depth or strategy underneath it all.

+You also might wonder "aren't some of these cave drawings a little too modern?"
+Well, while writing and researching my Saga of Life stories (about human history and origins of life), I repeatedly realized that just because they could not _write_ doesn't mean they didn't have clothes, tools, games, etcetera.
+We might have invented the knitting needle before any other tool.
+Dice, and what could possibly be betting chips, have been found on very old archeological sites.

+Their understanding of the world, their _spoken_ language, might have been on par with ours.
+Because why wouldn't it be?
+The prehistoric times lasted waaay longer than our modern times.
+They actually lived in nature and had to use and understand it every day.
+Science even shows they were healthier and more creative than modern day humans in some respects.

 For more information, as always, read my [detailed developer diary on Pandaqi Blog](https://pandaqi.com/blog/boardgames/mammoth-messages/).